lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/wafra.md

 ## The Challenge
 Wafra is a financial services firm wholly owned by the Social Security Administration of Kuwait.
 The firm operates as an international investment platform for this sovereign wealth fund, with $23.1 billion assets under management.
 Wafra came to CSA for a new brand identity with a particular question in the back of their minds.
 How loudly or softly should this new brand amplify Wafra’s connection to Kuwait?

-My role on this project was to design and asses the naming assessment, define the brand platform and ensure strategic alignment through the identity design process.
+My role on this project was to design and deploy the naming assessment, define the brand platform and ensure strategic alignment through the identity design process.

 ## The Tasks